 Proposition 1 relies on the indeterminant equilibria taking a very particular form.
 But by definition, there are an infinite number of indeterminant equilibria.
-We now show that a form of observational equivalence, similar in spirit to proposition 1, holds for unique equilibria emerging from models with decoupled determinacy regions.
-The notion of a decoupled determinacy region will be defined more formally below, but for the present discussion note that the two regimes described in section 3 arise from decoupled determinacy regions.
-In fact, many of the linear rational expectation models that researchers and policy institutions use to study monetary-fiscal interactions yield the decoupled determinacy regions that emerge from the simplest models of interactions, as in Leeper (1991).
-Examining the dynamic properties of the two equilibria for general exogenous processes delivers an equivalence between the two unique rational expectations equilibria, as opposed to an equivalence between determinant and indeterminant equilibria.
+We now show that a type of observational equivalence, similar in spirit to proposition 1, applies for unique equilibria that emerge from models with decoupled determinacy regions.
+The two regimes described in section 2, for example, arise from decoupled determinacy regions, as do many of the linear rational expectation models that researchers and policy institutions use to study monetary-fiscal interactions.
+Examining the dynamic properties of the two equilibria for general exogenous processes delivers an equivalence between the two unique rational expectations equilibria, which we believe is a more provocative finding than proposition 1.

-We derive these results in a generic and simple rational expectations model so that the issues can be exposited analytically.
-The point of this section is to establish that observational equivalence results can emerge when examining fiscal and monetary interactions.
-We do not provide a rigorous treatment of the issues here; a careful treatment would require more than a few pages and is beyond the scope of the current paper.
-We leave it to future research to establish the robustness and full implications of these results.
-However, we do believe that the simple model is sufficient to signal a note of caution when examining the empirical aspects of monetary-fiscal interactions.
+This section establishes that observational equivalence results can emerge when examining fiscal and monetary interactions.
+Our example is a trivial one and we do not provide a rigorous treatment of the issues here; a careful treatment would require more than a few pages and is beyond the scope of the current paper.
+But even this simple demonstration is sufficient to signal a note of caution when examining the empirical aspects of monetary-fiscal interactions.